billvivino/billvivino.github.io/_posts/2026-07-01-engineering-is-upstream-of-funding.md

 Every engineering problem solved removes another source of uncertainty.

-## Product Quality Is Part of the Pitch

-Founders often think of engineering as a cost.

-Engineering is one of the strongest assets on their balance sheet.

-A polished, reliable product demonstrates execution.

-A stable architecture demonstrates technical maturity.

-A well-designed workflow demonstrates product thinking.

-A production-ready application tells investors something far more valuable than a roadmap ever can:

-This team can build.

-## Engineering Reduces Execution Risk

-Every startup carries risk.

-Market risk.

-Competitive risk.

-Financial risk.

-Technical risk.

-The earlier technical risk is reduced, the more energy the company can spend solving business problems instead of engineering problems.

-Experienced engineers don't just write code.

-They reduce uncertainty.

-They prevent expensive mistakes.

-They simplify architecture.

-They improve product quality.

-They make better technical tradeoffs.

-Those things don't simply improve software.

-They improve the company.

-## AI Doesn't Change This
+## AI Coding Tools Don't Change This

 AI doesn't change the equation.

 I use GitHub Copilot and Codex every day.
 They're extraordinary tools.

-But every company competing for the same customers (think: every one of your competitors) and the same investment dollars has access to those same tools.
+Every one of your competitors (competing for the same customers and the same investment dollars) has access to the exact same AI tools.

-AI is rapidly becoming table stakes.
+**AI is rapidly becoming table stakes.**

 The competitive advantage isn't access to AI.